TVMobile explained

 40. Teo K.S., TVMobile is boring.
 Take off old shows and replace them with new ones, The Straits Times, August 28, 2006.

-41. Balaguru, R., 'Desperate Housewives' on TV Mobile not good, The Straits Times, May 25, 2006. and the repetitiveness of the programs broadcast.[39]
+41. Balaguru, R., 'Desperate Housewives' on TV Mobile not good, The Straits Times, May 25, 2006. and the repetitiveness of the programmes broadcast.[39]
 [40]

-This was despite the fact that the infrastructure and equipment of TVMobile was not managed by SBS Transit at all, but rather, by MediaCorp TV Holdings.
-SBS Transit buses were just a medium on which TVMobile was installed.
-TVMobile also provided an extra source of revenue for SBS Transit.
-This was due to the royalties paid by MediaCorp.
+This was despite the fact that the infrastructure and equipment of TVMobile were not managed by SBS Transit, but rather by MediaCorp TV Holdings.
+SBS Transit buses were simply the medium on which TVMobile was installed.
+TVMobile also provided an additional source of revenue for SBS Transit, due to the royalties paid by MediaCorp.

 See also